 Not only is caretaking not healthy for a relationship; it is not healthy for ourselves.
-Over and over, my clients complain of neck pain, back pain, shoulder pain and various illnesses that disappear when they listen to want they want and feel, and take loving action in their own behalf.
+Over and over, my clients complain of neck pain, back pain, shoulder pain and various illnesses that disappear when they listen to what they want and feel, and take loving action in their own behalf.

 We can care and lovingly care-give when we are loving ourselves and filling ourselves up with love.
 When we abandon ourselves—by ignoring our feelings, judging ourselves, turning to various addictions to numb our feelings, and/or making others responsible for our safety and sense of worth—we create an inner emptiness and aloneness.
 This inner black hole energetically pulls on others to fill it with their love and approval.
 Filling ourselves up with love is a gift to both ourselves and to others.

 Send this article to a friend Print this article Bookmarked 1 time(s)